thenameismild/un_sdg_text_classification/README.md

 This would be useful for governments, development donors, and development implementers seeking to align resources, find partners, or perform outcomes-focused research.

 # The Data
-The training data includes approximately 3,000 web-scraped text from tenders, programs, and documents, as well as news articles about international development and humanitarian aid, and finally text descriptions of organizations involved in those sectors.
+The training data includes 2,995 web-scraped text from tenders, programs, and documents, as well as news articles about international development and humanitarian aid, and finally text descriptions of organizations involved in those sectors.

 This dataset includes the "outcome" which in this competition is the "label(s)," i.e. which of the 27 indicators are relevant to the given text.
 This dataset includes the columns:
 - ID: Unique ID of text to be classified